-- If you are a joint major with political science, statistics or mathematics, then only economics elective courses at the 3000 level or higher may be counted towards your major requirements. - If you are an Economics-Philosophy joint major then all three of your electives must be at the 3000 level or higher.
-In addition, you must select two of your required three electives from the following list to fulfill your major requirements: GU4020 Economics of Uncertainty and Information, GU4080 Globalization, Incomes and Inequality, GU4213 Advanced Macro, GU4228 Urban Economics, GU4230 Economics of NYC, GU4235 Historical Foundations of Modern Economics, GU4301 Economic Growth and Development, GU4321 Economic Development, GU4370 Political Economy, GU4400 Labor Economics, GU4415 Game Theory, GU4438 Economics of Race in the United States, GU4465 Public Economics, GU4500 International Trade, GU4615 Law and Economics, GU4625 Economics of the Environment, GU4750 Globalization and its Risks, GU4840 Behavioral Economics, GU4850 Cognitive Mechanisms and Economic Behavior, GU4860 Behavioral Finance, BC3011 Inequality and Poverty, BC3019 Labor Economics, BC3029 Development Economics, BC3039 Environmental and Natural Resource Economics and BC3041 Theoretical Foundations of Political Economy.
+v If you are a joint major with political science, statistics or mathematics, then only economics elective courses at the 3000 level or higher may be counted towards your major requirements.

+v If you are an Economics-Philosophy joint major, then all three of your electives must be at the 3000 level or higher.
+In addition, you must select two of your required three electives from the following list to fulfill your major requirements: GU4020 Economics of Uncertainty and Information, GU4213 Advanced Macro, GU4228 Urban Economics, GU4230 Economics of NYC, GU4235 Historical Foundations of Modern Economics, GU4301 Economic Growth and Development, GU4321 Economic Development, GU4370 Political Economy, GU4400 Labor Economics, GU4415 Game Theory, GU4438 Economics of Race in the United States, GU4465 Public Economics, GU4500 International Trade, GU4615 Law and Economics, GU4850 Cognitive Mechanisms and Economic Behavior, GU4860 Behavioral Finance, BC3011 Inequality and Poverty, BC3019 Labor Economics, BC3029 Development Economics, BC3039 Environmental and Natural Resource Economics and BC3041 Theoretical Foundations of Political Economy.
 Underlined courses indicate that these classes are offered in the fall semester.
-Your third elective may be any elective at the 3000 level or higher. - If you are a Financial Economics major then you must take 4 elective courses and a minimum of 2 of these must come from the following list of economics courses: UN3265 Economics of Money and Banking, GU4020 Economics of Uncertainty and Information, GU4213 Advanced Macroeconomics, GU4251 Industrial Organization, GU4412 Advanced Econometrics, GU4415 Game Theory, GU4465 Public Economics, GU4500 International Trade, GU4505 International Macro, GU4526 Transition Reforms, Globalization and Financial Crises, GU4700 Financial Crises, GU4840 Behavioral Economics, GU4850 Cognitive Mechanisms and Economic Behavior, GU4860 Behavioral Finance BC3014 Entrepreneurship, and BC3017 Economics of Business Organizations.
+Your third elective may be any elective at the 3000 level or higher.

+v If you are a Financial Economics major, then you must take 4 elective courses and a minimum of 2 of these must come from the following list of economics courses: UN3265 Economics of Money and Banking, GU4020

+Economics of Uncertainty and Information, GU4213 Advanced Macroeconomics, GU4251 Industrial Organization, GU4412 Advanced Econometrics, GU4415 Game Theory, GU4465 Public Economics, GU4500 International Trade, GU4505 International Macro, GU4700 Financial Crises, GU4840 Behavioral Economics, GU4850 Cognitive Mechanisms and Economic Behavior, GU4860 Behavioral Finance BC3014 Entrepreneurship, and BC3017 Economics of Business Organizations.
 Underlined courses indicate those courses offered in the fall.
 Your remaining 2 elective courses may come from the above list of economics courses or from the list of acceptable outside courses.
 See the major checklist on the department website or the bulletin for the list of courses that you may take for your remaining 2 elective courses for the financial economics major.

-Seminars
+Senior Seminars

-Please note that seminars will be strictly limited to 16 students.
+v Seminars are strictly limited to 16 students.
 Registration for GU4911 section 0 is closed for the fall semester.
-Final assignments to the seminars will be made by September 2.
+Final assignments to the seminars will be made by August 28th.
 All remaining seats will be available for walk in registration beginning on the first day of classes.
 During the first week of classes only seniors may sign up for seminars.
 After the first week of classes any student who has completed his or her core requirements in economics may sign up for any seminar that remains open.
-For more information about the sign up process please see the Senior seminar page in the department's website.
+For more information about the sign up process please see the Senior Seminars Registration (http://econ.columbia.edu/senior-seminars-registration) page on the department's website.